 First, let me say how hard it is to take photos of an interior bathroom with no windows without a flash.
 I’m afraid mine really don’t do this elegant silver and gray powder room justice.

 Before the makeover, the bathroom was a blank slate.
 Builder beige.
-The only before photo I have is the one below, and it shows just a snippet of the room.

 But use your imagination.
 Blank slate.
 Nothing in there but a trash can, a magazine rack, a soap dispenser and those handpainted signs on the wall.
 Yawn.